tonylook/paretolytics/README.md

 > **_NOTE:_** In the "Pivot30Days" sheet of "Paretolytics", a filter has been set to hide rows with fewer than 10 impressions.

 > :information_source: :point_right: **Need help or custom modifications?** :point_left:
-> If you require assistance or need custom modifications, please don't hesitate to contact us at [info@byte-code.com](mailto:info@byte-code.it) :email: :sos:
+> If you require assistance or need custom modifications, please don't hesitate to contact us at [info@byte-code.it](mailto:info@byte-code.it) :email: :sos: